aws-samples/cfn101-workshop/content/intermediate/templates/cross-stacks/index.md

 For example, you may have plans for many workloads deployed with many templates but every EC2 instance is expected to enable Systems Manager Session Manager access to every EC2 Instance.
 Similarly, you may wish to deploy a VPC via one stack and then use it with multiple future stacks and workloads.
 Achieving this one-many relationship is not possible in a Nested Stack scenario.
-This is where Layered Stacks come in.
+This is where cross-stack references come in.

-We use **[Exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html)** to create global variables that can be **[Imported](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html)** into any CloudFormation stack.
+We use **[Exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html)** to create variables that can be **[Imported](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html)** into any CloudFormation stack in the same AWS account and region.

 ### Topics Covered
 In this lab, you will build: